HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-03-01-types-of-wallets.md

 layout: post
 type: intro
 title: "Types of wallets"
-description: "In order to receive and send cryptocurrencies you will use a wallet.
-Here we explain the different types of wallets."
+description: "The Horizen Academy is a free educational platform on blockchain technology, cryptocurrency, and privacy.
+In this article. you will learn about the different types of cryptocurrency wallets at an advanced level."
 permalink: /technology/advanced/types-of-wallets/
 topic: technology
 level: advanced